Navigating Bad Shoulder Genetics: Identifying Signs & Effective Workout Strategies

 • Rest times—Typically, it takes about 1-2 minutes for muscles to rest to 90%.
 Forty-five seconds rest periods would be the average time needed before attempting the next set.
 However, this may also vary between individuals.
 Therefore it is important to take rest as needed and find balance beyond not going over that time.

-The key is not on how to check if you have bad shoulder genetics but rather fixing the techniques and training habits to be the best bodybuilder to make up for bad delt genetics.
+The key is not on how to check if you have poor shoulder genetics but rather fixing the techniques and training habits to be the best bodybuilder to make up for bad delt genetics.

 How to Overcome Poor Shoulder Genetics